 Why Shade Matters at Citizens Bank Park

 Citizens Bank Park, home of the Philadelphia Phillies since 2004, sits in Center City Philadelphia with summer conditions that range from mild to moderately hot.
 July and August day games can feature afternoon temperatures in the 80s and low 90s, with northeast humidity adding to the feel.
 The open-air ballpark provides no air conditioning, making shade selection genuinely valuable for fan comfort.
-Fortunately, Citizens Bank Park was designed with modern sun-management principles, and its northeast orientation creates predictable shade patterns that benefit specific seating areas.
+Fortunately, Citizens Bank Park was designed with modern sun-management principles, and its north-northeast orientation creates predictable shade patterns that benefit specific seating areas.

 Citizens Bank Park Sun and Shade Overview